Is a Person a Primary or Secondary Source of Research?

 A person can be a primary source when the information they provide includes direct and original knowledge of a topic, subject, or situation.
 For example, when a person is giving a personal speech, he is a primary source.

 Also, a person is a primary source when he or she is being interviewed and providing information about himself.
-The information given is timely, there is no worrying about its age.
+The information given is timely, and there is no worrying about its age.

 When a person is considered the source of original information, then he or she automatically becomes a primary source of information.